 For a richer chorizo, as shown in the first photo, pulse in a food processor.
 Then pan fry in oil over medium to medium-high heat until browned and beginning to crisp on the edges.

-Compared to traditional chorizo which is very fatty and contains animal proteins, yes, this plant-based version is significantly healthier.
+Compared to traditional chorizo which is very fatty and contains animal proteins, yes, this plant-based chorizo is significantly healthier.
 But keep in mind that "healthy" is a subjective term.
 This recipe may not meet your particular dietary needs or restrictions.

 Almost!
 Simply replace the soy sauce with coconut aminos, and this vegan chorizo is entirely soy-free.

-With ½ teaspoon cayenne and the other spices, the chorizo has a mild heat, but I wouldn't describe it as very spicy.
+With ½ teaspoon cayenne and the other spices, the chorizo has a mild heat, but I wouldn't describe it as spicy.
 Feel free to adjust the amount of cayenne pepper to suit your palate.

 How to Store and Reheat